National Honors Earned by WSU

 As part of WSU’s effort to be designated a voter friendly campus, the WSU Center for Civic Engagement promoted a system-wide campaign called Cougs Vote that involved 57 organizations on all six WSU campuses.
 In total, WSU groups organized 183 events which engaged 11,567 individuals and registered 1,181 new voters.
 Learn more about this designation, and learn more about the Cougs Vote campaign .

 National President's Higher Education Community Service Honor Roll

 The President’s Higher Education Honor Roll is the highest honor a college or university can receive for its commitment to student civic engagement and community service.
 The award is presented by the US Corporation for National and Community Service, the same organization that runs the AmeriCorps program, and the President of the United States.

-This annual award began in 2006, and the CCE has been on the honor roll every year they have applied, which includes awards in 2008, 2010, 2012, 2013, and 2014.
+This annual award began in 2006, and the CCE has been on the honor roll every year they have applied, which includes awards in 2008, 2010, 2012, 2013 and 2014.
+For 2015, the CCE was awarded the honor roll for both the General and Education categories.
 Honor roll lists for these years are available below.
-Honor roll announcements for 2015 are still pending at this time.